Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography: Conclusion

 Joint testing of the multiplexing circuit with a SiPM array demonstrated that the proposed design preserves the SiPM signal shape, exhibits low crosstalk among electronic channels, and maintains a linear response for SiPM signals ranging from $\sim$10 to 122 p.e..
 Cosmic-ray muon measurements further showed that the multiplexed SciFi module achieves a detection efficiency above 95\% and a spatial resolution of approximately 0.65~mm, indicating only a slight performance degradation compared with direct readout module.

 These results verify that the proposed multiplexing technique offers a cost-effective and scalable readout solution for large-area muon tomography systems, with limited impact on detector performance.
 The study also demonstrates that the number of electronic channels can be reduced to one third of that required for direct readout, and this reduction factor could be further enhanced in future implementations with SiPM arrays comprising a larger number of channels.
+For future large-area detectors, the achievable multiplexing factor will be constrained not only by circuit-level design considerations but also by the cumulative baseline noise arising from the simultaneous readout of multiple SiPM channels.
+Since the noise increases with the number of merged channels, the multiplexing ratio should be optimized to maintain noise fluctuations well below the signal amplitude of the events of interest.
 Although the multiplexing method was validated using the SciFi detector, it can be readily applied to other scintillator-based detectors employing similar SiPM configurations in muon tomography or related applications.